Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Modular sofas, micro insurance, lunchboxes as a service and an electric delivery tricycle were just a few of the innovations featured in last weeks ThinkDif conference.
-Here are seven companies I’ll be watching as the circular economy grows.
+Here are seven circular economy companies I’ll be watching.

 Sofa For Life is designed to grow with you.
 Start off with the single armchair in your studio apartment.
 Turn it into a love seat when you find that special someone.
 Then finally add that third seat to make it a sofa when you finally buy a house.
 Need some more legroom, add a corner.
 Imagine an IKEA sofa married a transformer.